fxlin/uva-os-main/docs/README.md

 This course is a "guided tour".
 In one semester, it takes students, who have basic knowledge of the computer software/hardware stack, on the journey of building a modern operating system.

-Building an OS can be a tough process, and this course is designed to give students continuous rewards -- both intellectually and emotionally -- just as video games or theme parks do.
+Building an OS can be a tough process, and this course is designed to give students continuous rewards -- both intellectually and emotionally -- just as a good video game or theme park would do.

 This course will start from bare-metal hardware ("boot") and incrementally build more features, enable more applications, and eventually run a full-fledged OS, which can run multiple applications ("DOOM") and on a multicore processor.

-## Five prototypes
+## Five labs, five prototypes

 | Prototypes       | Features                                                                 |
 |------------------|--------------------------------------------------------------------------|